Destinations¶

 Validation Rules

-pool.min-idlemust be greater than 0pool.max-idlemust be greater than 0pool.max-totalmust be greater than 0pool.max-totalmust be greater than or equal topool.min-idlepool.max-wait-secondsmust be greater than 0
+pool.min-idlemust be greater than 0pool.max-idlemust be greater than 0pool.max-totalmust be greater than 0pool.max-totalmust be greater than or equal topool.min-idlepool.max-wait-secondsmust be -1 or greater (-1= wait indefinitely)

 Template Variables¶